jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/00-Introduction.md

 <strong>Build Classes :</strong> Java source code containing build instructions.
 These files are edited by the users and are located under _[PROJECT DIR]/build/def_ directory.
 This term can also be use to designate their compiled counterparts (.class files).

-<strong>Build classpath :</strong> Classpath on which depends _build classes_ to get compiled and executed.
+<strong>Build Classpath :</strong> Classpath on which depends _build classes_ to get compiled and executed.
 It consists
 in _Jerkar_ core classes but can be augmented with any third party lib or build classes located in another project.

+<strong>Build Methods :</strong> Java methods member of _Build Classes_ invokable from Jerkar command line.
+These methods
+are hosted in classes extending `org.jerkar.tool.JkBuild` or `org.jerkar.tool.JkPlugin`.
+They must be public zero-args instance methods returning void.

 <strong>Options :</strong> This is a set of key-value used to inject parameters.
 Options can be mentioned as command line arguments, stored in specific files or be hard coded in build classes.